 If you fail to complete or abide by any of the terms of your probation, a judge could issue a warrant for your arrest.
 He or she could throw out your initial probation sentence and issue jail and additional fines.
 Your probation could be extended longer.
 So, if there was any stayed or potential jail time hanging over your head, the judge could impose some or all of that.

 Bottom line: It’s best to comply at all times so you can complete probation and move on with your life as soon as possible.

 Strong legal representation is imperative when facing all DWI penalties in Minnesota, including probation.
-Speak to an experienced DWI attorney immediately at Gerald Miller and Associates.
+Speak to Minnesota DWI Lawyer Gerald Miller.
 Drop us an email or call as soon as possible after your arrest.